Recent Law And Order Logo Design

 3) Yellow – uplifts; alerts

-The Homeland Security logo has also combined red, blue, and yellow over the years.
+More obvious is The Homeland Security logo which has also combined red, blue, and yellow over the years.
 The Department of Homeland Security is similarly tasked with protecting and serving.
-An overwhelming portion of their logo is also blue to reinforce security.
+For instance, an overwhelming portion of their logo is also blue to reinforce security.
 However, the flecks of yellow previously used in their logo send a message that they are always on alert.
 The color yellow was supported by red, which emphasizes the urgency to follow through when issues arise.

-Use the Logo to Show Off Your Niche
+Use the Law Logo Design to Show Off Your Niche

 If you choose to go against standard graphics, choose icons that closely relate to your values, history, or company culture.
 For example, if you run a business with your brother, consider using two men as the logo.
 Or if your company is located in a state, consider using the state’s outline in the logo.
 Whatever you decide to do, make sure your company’s philosophy and niche is translated through the logo’s icons.

-Work With The Logo Company to Design Your Ideal Logo
+Work With The Logo Company to Design Your Ideal Law Logos

 Designing your logo with us here at The Logo Company is easy.
 We work with you to determine your branding needs.
 You’ll start by filling out our questionnaire.
 We’ll match you up with a team of five design professionals who have experience designing for your niche.